 The proper conclusion is composed of two core elements.
 First of all, you want to restate the thesis statement and summarize how it was proven.
 Secondly, we finish off the essay with a concluding statement that explains how your thesis is relevant to real-world situations as well as how it can be applied.
 Having successfully concluded the assignment students are generally left with five to seven minutes of spare time left to go over their paper topics.

-Proofreading And Editing The Paper
+Editing The Paper

 The pressure of writing an assignment under exam conditions is never a pill easy to swallow.
 It is not uncommon for students to find themselves cutting it close to the 30-minute time limit, however by using our essay writing tips that should no longer be a problem.
 Correcting spelling mistakes, grammatical errors and the overall structure of the final version will show the examiner that you used those 30 minutes to the max.
-Now that you have learned all the tricks of the trade and know how to write an essay quickly nothing is stopping you from scoring the best possible grade.
+Now that you have learned all the tricks of the trade and knew how to write an essay quickly nothing is stopping you from scoring the best possible grade.

 Juggling more than you can handle?

 Can't find the energy or time to follow the guide to the letter?
 Let EssayPro — the essay writing service — do all the heavy lifting by providing you with "write my essay" help that always arrive before the deadline.